 Elizabeth Alexander—poet, essayist, memoirist, scholar, and arts activist—is president of The Andrew W. Mellon Foundation, the nation’s largest funder in arts and culture, and humanities in higher education.
 Dr. Alexander has held distinguished professorships at Smith College, Columbia University, and Yale University, where she taught for 15 years and chaired the African American Studies Department.
 She is a Chancellor of the Academy of American Poets, serves on the Pulitzer Prize Board, and co-designed the Art for Justice Fund.
 Notably, Alexander composed and delivered “Praise Song for the Day” for the inauguration of President Barack Obama in 2009 and is author or co-author of fourteen books, most recently a memoir, The Light of the World, which was a finalist for the Pulitzer Prize in 2015.

-Zell Visiting Writers Series: Poetry Residency: Elizabeth Alexander, Distinguished Poet in Residence, Reading
+Zell Visiting Writers Series: Poetry Residency: Elizabeth Alexander, Distinguished Poet in Residence, in conversation

 UMMA is pleased to be the site for the Zell Visiting Writers Series, which brings outstanding writers each semester.
 The Series is made possible through a generous gift from U-M alumna Helen Zell (AB ’64, LLDHon ’13).
 For more information, please visit the Zell Visiting Writers Series webpage.